cfce/chilin/docs/Installation.rst

 ============================   ==================================
 Tool Name                      from
 ============================   ==================================
-bedClip                        trim outlier of coordinates bedGraphToBigWig	       convert bedgraph to bigwig wigCorrelate                   calculate reads count correlation wigToBigWiggle                 convert wiggle to bigwig
+bedClip                        trim outlier of coordinates bedGraphToBigWig v 4	       convert bedgraph to bigwig wigCorrelate                   calculate reads count correlation wigToBigWiggle v 4             convert wiggle to bigwig
 ============================   ==================================

 For linux x86_64, use the followings::